200 Hillvue Lane, Pittsburgh, PA 15237

 There is no more rewarding experience than to teach a child to read.
 If a child can learn to read with understanding and analyze that reading, their thoughts, experiences, and ideas can be transformed into written words.
 With these skills, a child will never lose the inestimable satisfaction of acquiring wisdom that is the touchstone of humanity.
-It is from this perspective that the North Allegheny Communication Arts/English Department has developed curriculum.
-The quality of each student's experience with Communication Arts/English is of utmost importance and is reflected in a curriculum design that is a research-based, integrated framework through which students learn to read, write, speak, and listen.
+It is from this perspective that the North Allegheny English Language Arts department has developed curriculum.
+The quality of each student's experience with English Language Arts is of utmost importance and is reflected in a curriculum design that is a research-based, integrated framework through which students learn to read, write, speak, and listen.

 Literature is a reflection of humanity that comes alive through the use of powerful language.
 Students need to be accomplished, enthusiastic, life-long readers enabling them to critically view the world, learn the universal lessons that literature teaches, and develop an understanding of human diversity.
 A thoughtful, critical reader is able to balance ideas, make sound decisions, and challenge perceptions.
 Beginning in the primary grades, critical reading skills are addressed through research-based instructional practices, a systematic and explicit sequence of instruction, and the use of a variety of genre.
 Through continued and increased exposure to various literary genres through the grade levels, students develop a deeper understanding and appreciation of the powerful impact of the written word.